observant-sun/rattlegram-desktop/README.md

 Transceive UTF-8 text messages with up to 170 bytes over audio in about a second, on desktop, with a GUI.

-Tested on Linux and Windows, distributed for Linux, Windows and MacOS.
+Tested on Linux and Windows, distributed for Linux, Windows and macOS.

 If you encounter a problem, please open a new issue and describe it in detail.